When you come into contact with the Salvatori world, we collect and process some personal information about you. This happens in a number of ways:

 - to process and conclude the purchase of products or services provided by Salvatori, to engage with you in the pre-purchase phase of choosing products and services or to furnish online services;

-- where Salvatori has a legitimate interest to ensure that the website and registration function work correctly, to prevent and prosecute fraudulent activity, to protect ourselves from claims in a court of law and, where necessary for administrative reasons, to share details with other businesses that make up part of our company;
+- where Salvatori has a legitimate interest to ensure that the website and registration function work correctly, to prevent and prosecute fraudulent activity, to protect ourselves from claims in a court of law, for profiling purposes so that we can send your personalised content, and, where necessary for administrative reasons, to share details with other businesses that make up part of our company;

 - if you provided your email address when purchasing a product or service from us, we may send you information and newsletters via email regarding similar or complementary products/services, unless you advise us that you do not want to receive such messages.
 In this case, you simply need to click on the UNSUBSCRIBE button that you will always find at the bottom of our emails or send a short email to the address email@example.com.